0xReLogic/Chronos/README.md

 cargo run --example storage_demo
 ```

+---

+## Limitations

+Chronos is a pre-v1 project focused on small edge/IoT deployments.
+Before running it in production, please review the current **known limitations and non-goals** described in `docs/limitations.md`.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.